Global M&A volume flattens in third quarter as trade tensions loom

 “In some sectors where it creates clear uncertainty, companies are factoring it into their thinking.
 We have not seen uncertainty around tariffs be a major impediment to M&A so far,” Morgan Stanley’s Miles added.

-Reporting by Liana B. Baker in New York and Pamela Barbaglia in London; editing by Jonathan Oatis
+Reporting by Liana B. Baker in New York and Pamela Barbaglia in London; Editing by Jonathan Oatis and Mark Potter